Saltar al contenido.

 I cannot control what I feel

-It is normal to feel a range of emotions altogether, all mixed up, or, one after the other, Happiness, sadness, joy, anger, guilt… I consider it important to work on self-awareness, acknowledge whatever is that you are feeling, and understand that it is not good or bad.
-Feeling happy during tough times is not a reflection of your empathy or lack of respect for people’s grief or suffering, it is just a pocket of joy that helps us move on and help others drive through these tough times.
+It is normal to feel a range of emotions altogether or all mixed up.
+You feel them one after the other.
+Happiness, sadness, joy, anger, guilt… I consider it important to work on self-awareness.
+Acknowledge whatever it is that you are feeling.
+Understand that it is not good or bad.
+Feeling happy during tough times does not show your empathy or lack of respect for people’s grief or suffering.
+It is just a pocket of joy.
+This joy helps us move on and help others in driving through these tough times.

 Do not show happiness or it will disappear

 This is a superstition fear that is as old as humanity.
-People used to think that if you showed happiness if you give it a voice, you might upset the gods and they would make it disappear.
+People used to think that showing happiness might upset the gods.
+Giving happiness a voice was believed to do the same.
+They believed the gods would make it disappear.
 Sounds ridiculous but I was raised with that thought.
 No celebrating forehand because it would just bust away.

 We need to stop letting guilt interrupt our happiness.
 Allow ourselves to feel whatever there is to feel even that minute of joy and leave the mind aside